-Looked after Children Reviews are statutory meetings chaired by an Independent Reviewing Officer for children who are looked after.
+Looked after children reviews are statutory meetings chaired by an Independent Reviewing Officer - sometimes called an IRO - for children who are looked after.
 The child, their family and any professionals involved with the child meet to discuss the care plan.

 In the review we will talk about what everyone can do to make sure this child is safe, well and happy.
 We are all working towards them having a long-term, stable place to live and will discuss if anything more needs to be done and who needs to take action